MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-content-sharing.md

 ## Whiteboard

 This setting is a per-user policy.
 This setting controls whether a user can share the whiteboard in a meeting.
-External users, including anonymous, B2B, and federated users, inherit the policy of the meeting organizer.
+External participants, including anonymous, guest, and external access users, inherit the policy of the meeting organizer.

 Let's look at the following example.